bjuppa/com-plain-date/README.md

 provides some useful utilities for those operations that are relevant to do directly on instants, but honestly, they are quite few.

+### Timezones are represented by strings

+All the information we need about any specific timezone is available in the JavaScript engine and accessible via the timezone name.
+So there is no need for any fancy timezone object.

 ### Composable functions

 Inspired by concepts from functional programming, all functions are pure and